BlueByteSystemsInc/PDMShell/src/RENAMEFROMSOURCE.md

 ---
-description: The RENAMEFROMSOURCE command is used to rename files in the PDM system based on a source CSV file.
-The CSV file provides the necessary information to map file IDs to their new names and folder IDs.
-This command supports alias evaluation for dynamic renaming.
+description: Renames files listed in a CSV source.
 title: RENAMEFROMSOURCE Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # RENAMEFROMSOURCE Command Documentation

 ## DESCRIPTION:
-The `renamefromsource` command is used to rename files in the PDM system based on a source CSV file.
-The CSV file provides the necessary information to map file IDs to their new names and folder IDs.
+The `renamefromsource` command renames files listed in a CSV source.
+The CSV file provides the information needed to map file IDs to their new names and folder IDs.
 This command supports alias evaluation for dynamic renaming.

 ---